liufangbaishikele/Soybean_rhizosphere_microbiome/16S-first-RUN_sequence process.md

 **Using phylotype based OTU clustering we got about 661 OTUs**

-## Using stringent screening by changing changing maxambig parameter from 3 to 0.
+### Using stringent screening by changing changing maxambig parameter from 3 to 0.
 Pre.cluster still use diffs=5.
-AND at the end of the whole pipeline, I got 23908 OTUs and the total number of reads generated is 1033385.
+AND at the end of the whole pipeline, I got 23908 OTUs and the total number of reads generated is 1033385 (32.06%).

+## File transfer

+After OTU clustering, generated .shared and .con.taxonomy file were transfered to local computer.
+R software is used for subsequent statitic analysis.

+##                                          Microbial community analysis in R                                              ##